pangyouzhen/other/English.md

 - calumny [n]: a false and slanderous statement SYN: slander, defmation of character  eg. The Melungeon story has mostly been told in the calumnies and hearsay of outsiders.
 - Aver [n]: state or assert to be the case.
 SYN: proclaim, announce, make known   eg. As many ladies will aver, different shops and fashion labels appear to have varying definitions of what a 'size 6', say, is.
 - Vernal [adj]: of, in, or approprite to spring  eg. 'It must nearly be summer,' I snickered to myself; such is the vernal regularity of industrial action by controllers across the Channel.
+- taunt [n]: a remark made in order to anger,wound, or provoke someone.
+SYN: jeer, gibe, sneer;  eg. But in the past two years taunts have turned into deadly attacks.
+- wanton [adj]: (of a cruel or violent action) deliberate and unprovoked.
+SYN: malicious, malevolent, spiteful   eg. Over the decades these Muslim non-people, without legal or any other sort of protection, have been the victims of wanton discrimination and violence...
+- purist [n]: a person who insist on absolute adherence to tradtional rules or structures .
+SYN: pedant, dogmatist, perfectionist. eg. From this purist point of view, there is only one Christian church worthy of the name...  [root]: pure
+- quixotic [adj]: exceedingly idealistic, unrealistic and impractical, SYN: unrealistic, impractical, romantic   eg. In one chapter... the director probes some of the quixotic visionaries driving the digital revolution forward.
+- Wry [adj]: Using or expressing dry, especially mocking, humor SYN: ironic, sardonic, satirical  eg. Catherine Merridale is one of the foremost foreign historians of Russia, combining wry insights with deep sympathy for the human beings...